PayPal is a well-known online payments processor that enables money transfers for companies and regular users alike.

 Paypal’s API enables users to create apps that interact with their accounts, automating operations that pertain to billing, invoicing, orders, payments and many other elements.

 In this tutorial, you will learn how to connect the PayPal REST API to Google Sheets in 5 steps:

-To pull data from the PayPal REST API to Google Sheets, you’ll first have to install and open the Apipheny Google Sheets add-on.
+To pull data from the PayPal API to Google Sheets easily and without writing any code, first install and open the Apipheny Google Sheets add-on.

 After you’ve installed Apipheny, open a Google Sheet and then click “Add-Ons” in the menu.

 In the menu, click Apipheny and then after accepting the permissions, click Import API.
 The Apipheny sidebar will then open on the right side of the Google Sheet:

 To use the PayPal REST API, you have to create a dedicated app in your Paypal account.
 You can create either a sandbox app, used for testing, or a live app that uses the actual information in your account.

 In this tutorial we will use a live app, to show you how you can import actual live information from Paypal into your Google Sheets.
 Here’s the steps:

 2.)
 Once logged in, click on My Apps & Credentials and toggle the switch to the Live option, to start creating a live app (Paypal may prompt you to upgrade your account to a business account):

 3.)
 After clicking “Live”, scroll down, and in the REST API apps section, click Create App.
 Then type a name for your app and then click Create App again: